YagoLopez/material-light/README.md

 ## Objective

-The main goal was to achieve minimalism and great performance, not to encompass all posible kind of options or UI components (this is the philosophy of
+The main goal was to achieve minimalism and performance, not to encompass all posible kind of options or UI components (this is the philosophy of
 Material Design Light too).
 You can always add other components from other sources.

-If you find this project useful and are going to use it, please give a star in the repo and credits in your work to the author and to <a href="http://getmdl.io" target="_blank">Material Design Lite from Google</a>
+If you find this project useful and are going to use it, please give a star in the repo and credits to the author and to <a href="http://getmdl.io" target="_blank">Material Design Lite from Google</a>

 Terms of use under <a href="LICENSE.txt">MIT</a> license.